 - 1. Learn the datapath by manually executing instructions in the datapath.
-A few initial instructions are given in the files example.ys and example.yo and their associated Logisim instruction memory image exbank0.mem, exbank1.mem, exbank2.mem, and exbank3.mem.
+A few initial instructions are given on the course web page in the files example.ys and example.yo and their associated Logisim instruction memory image exbank0.mem, exbank1.mem, exbank2.mem, and exbank3.mem.
 Your professor will lead you through the first couple and general instructions are given below. - 2.
 Your second task is to complete the table at the end of this handout completely defining the control functionality for all the given instructions.
 Based on the semantics of the instructions, you should determine the correct control signals for that instruction.
-The instruction semantics are given through the phases of the datapath in the textbook figures 4.18 through 4.21.
-You should use both pencil and paper as well as Logisim experimental techniques to determine these values.
+The instruction semantics are given through the phases of the datapath in the textbook figures 4.18 through 4.21 and copied for your convenience.
+The instruction encodings have also been copied for your convenience.
+You may use both pencil and paper as well as Logisim experimental techniques to determine these values.